-This admission status applies to any student who has previously attended Northwest-Shoals Community College as a credit student and is returning after a break in continuous enrollment.
+This admission status applies to any student who has previously attended Northwest Shoals Community College as a credit student and is returning after a break in continuous enrollment.
 The summer term is excluded.
-Students who only attended Northwest-Shoals Community College as a dual enrollment student should apply as a first-time freshman if he/she plans to attend Northwest-Shoals Community College after high school graduation.
+Students who only attended Northwest Shoals Community College as a dual enrollment student should apply as a first-time freshman if he/she plans to attend Northwest Shoals Community College after high school graduation.

-- 1. Northwest-Shoals Community College application for admission - 2.
-One primary form of ID (photo ID) - 3.
-Official high school transcript/GED documenting graduation (if not previously received) - 4.
+- Northwest Shoals Community College application for admission - 2.
+Official high school transcript/GED documenting graduation (if not previously received) - 3.
 Official college transcripts from all previously attended institutions (if not previously received)